Thomas Greanias

-Thomas Greanias (born February 19, 1965 in Wilmette, Illinois) is an American novelist known for his series of novels focusing on Conrad Yeats and Atlantis.
+Thomas Greanias (born February 19, 1965, in Wilmette, Illinois) is an American novelist known for his series of novels focusing on Conrad Yeats and Atlantis.

 Conrad Yeats series

 The series focuses on Conrad Yeats, an archeologist tasked with discovering the origins of the human race as well as saving it from the end of the world.
 He is accompanied by Serena Serghetti, a brilliant linguist from the Vatican.
 The first novel, Raising Atlantis, was initially published through Greanias's website and was given an ebook release in 2005.
 Later that same year it was given a paperback release through Pocket Star.

 Greanias put out two additional novels in the series, The Atlantis Prophecy (2008) and The Atlantis Revelation (2009), but has stated that it was initially intended to be made up of seven.
-The third book in the series, The Atlantis Prophecy, placed on the New York Times' Bestseller List for mass market paperbacks for the week of May 4, 2008.
-Greanias continued writing about the character of Conrad Yeats with the 2007 publication of The Virgin City, set prior to the events of Raising Atlantis.
+The third book in the series, The Atlantis Prophecy, placed on The New York Times Best Seller list for mass market paperbacks for the week of May 4, 2008.
+Greanias continued writing about the character of Conrad Yeats with the 2007 publication of The Virgin City, set before the events of Raising Atlantis.
 This marked the first entry in The Virgin Mysteries series.
 He put out a second entry in the series, the short story The Virgin Sky, which is set chronologically between Raising Atlantis and The Atlantis Prophecy.
 He has also published another short story set in the series, The Virgin Sea, which follows the character of Serena Serghetti.

 In 2007 Greanias published a prequel, The Virgin City, and in 2013 he returned to the character for The Alignment series, which ties in with the ARG mobile game Ingress.